18F/DOI-Digital-Services-PIA-UX/content.md

 ##Is the system using technologies in ways that the DOI has not previously employed (e.g., monitoring software, SmartCards or Caller ID)?
 ##Will this system provide the capability to identify, locate and monitor individuals?
 ##What kinds of information are collected as a function of the monitoring of individuals?
-##What controls will be used to prevent unauthorized monitoring?
+##What controls are in place to prevent the misuse (e.g., browsing) of data by those having access?
 ##How will the PII be secured?
-##Who will be responsible for protecting the privacy rights of the public and employees?
+##Who will be responsible for protecting the privacy rights of the individuals whose PII is collected, maintained, or shared on the system?
+Have policies and/or procedures been established for this responsibility and accountability?
 This includes officials responsible for addressing Privacy Act complaints and requests for redress or amendment of records.
-##Who is responsible for assuring proper use of the data and for reporting the loss, compromise, unauthorized disclosure, or unauthorized access of privacy protected information?
+##Who is responsible for assuring safeguards for the PII?
+Who is responsible for reporting the loss, compromise, unauthorized disclosure, or unauthorized access of privacy protected information?

 #Approval
 ##Information System Owner